lisatwyw/data-gym/models/readme.md

 - Caveats: missing values of categorical variables need to be filled

 ### [Comparison of XGBoost, CatBoost, and LightGBM presented at NeurIPS 2018](https://arxiv.org/pdf/1809.04559.pdf)

-- Findings:
+#### Findings:
 - CatBoost converged to good solution
 - XGBoost cannot run when feature set gets too large
 - Largest runtime reduction in XGBoost when GPU is used over CPU
 - LightGBM may converged to better solutions

-- Used four datasets:
+#### Evaluation on four datasets

 |           | # of train + val samples | # of features | Sparsity of training | Task        | Metric |  XGBoost** | LightGBM** | Catboost** |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|